After a sizzling weekend, heat in the Pacific Northwest will intensify while the Northeast is expected to see relief - KTVZ

 By Elizabeth Wolfe, Samantha Beech, Rob Shackelford and Benjamin Schiller, CNN

-After searing heat suffocated large swathes of the US this weekend, the coming days are expected to bring more moderate temperatures to areas of the Northeast, while temperatures in the Pacific Northwest will begin to intensify.
+After searing heat suffocated large swaths of the US this weekend, the next few days are expected to bring more moderate temperatures to areas of the Northeast, while scorching weather in the Pacific Northwest will intensify.

+Oppressive heat broke daily high temperature records Sunday in several northeastern cities — prompting local officials to declare heat emergencies.

+Newark Liberty International Airport hit a high of 102 degrees Fahrenheit, beating the previous record for July 24 set in 2010 of 99 degrees.
+In Boston, temperatures reached 100 degrees, topping the previous record of 98 degrees, which was set in 1933.

 Concern for participants’ safety pushed organizers of the New York City Triathlon to dramatically cut race distances and urge athletes to stay hydrated.
-Boston’s annual triathlon event was postponed until next month due to the city’s blistering heat, which hit a daily record of 100 degrees Sunday.
+Boston’s annual triathlon event was postponed until next month due to the city’s blistering heat.

-The weekend saw sizzling temperatures that put more than 90 million people under excessive heat alerts Sunday across the Northeast, Mid-Atlantic, Ohio River Valley, and Central Plains.
-Northeastern cities were particularly hard hit, as several broke high temperature records, including Providence, Rhode Island, and Hartford, Connecticut.

-Boston and Philadelphia, which hit a record 99 degrees Sunday, extended their heat emergency warnings through Monday, warning residents to take measures to avoid heat-related illnesses as heat indexes — a measure of how hot it actually feels due to combined heat and humidity — are expected to be in the high 90s.
+Boston and Philadelphia extended their heat emergency warnings through Monday, warning residents to take measures to avoid heat-related illnesses as heat indexes — a measure of how hot it actually feels due to combined heat and humidity — are expected to be in the high 90s.

 “As we lengthen the heat emergency for a second time, it is evident that a changing climate is a public health risk for our City,” Boston Mayor Michelle Wu said in a statement.
 “I’m thankful for the many City employees who have helped us get through the first part of this emergency, and urge residents to continue to take care of one another.”